 facts and information, but also represents the client.
 This awoke my interest

 in corporate communications and eventually ended up in me taking on various in-house

 communications roles where I could use my translation and interpretation skills.

-My employers were mostly German and Austrian companies operating internationally, so the ‘mediating’ role between cultures and languages has always been at the core of my work.
+My employers were mostly German and Austrian companies operating internationally, so the ‘mediating’ role between cultures and languages as a translator and interpretor has always been at the core of my work.